Skip to main content

 Why does beam shape matter so much?
 A W12x26 wide-flange beam (12 inches deep, 26 lbs/ft) has a section modulus of 33.4 in³.
 A solid rectangular bar of the same weight would need to be roughly 4 inches wide by 9 inches deep — and it would weigh more per foot.
 The wide-flange shape concentrates material in the top and bottom flanges where bending stresses are highest, leaving a thin web in the middle where stresses are low.
 This is why steel I-shapes are so efficient compared to solid sections.

-If you already know the total load on a wall you want to open up, the [load-bearing wall calculator](/calculators/structural/load-bearing-wall-calculator) can help you convert floor and roof loads into the pounds-per-linear-foot figure this calculator needs as input.
+If you already know the total load on a wall you want to open up, you can spot-check load-bearing status and convert floor and roof loads into the pounds-per-linear-foot figure this calculator needs as input.

 How to Get a Steel Beam Installed